filipnet/haos-geofencing-alarm/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for more details.